Puerto Ricans in New York City: Puerto Rican culture in New York

 Puerto Ricans began to form their own small "barrios", in The Bronx, Brooklyn, and in East Harlem (which would become known as Spanish Harlem).
 It was in East Harlem where the Puerto Rican migrants established a cultural life of great vitality and sociality.
-They also participated in some of the sports, such as boxing and basebal,l which were first introduced in the island by the U.S. Army after the Spanish–American War.
+They also participated in some of the sports, such as boxing and baseball which were first introduced in the island by the U.S. Army after the Spanish–American War.

 Puerto Ricans who moved to New York took with them their customs and traditions such as their piraguas, a Puerto Rican frozen treat, shaped like a pyramid, made of shaved ice and covered with fruit flavored syrup.
 According to Holding Aloft the Banner of Ethiopia: by Winston James, piraguas were introduced in New York by Puerto Ricans as early as 1926.

 Puerto Rican music in New York

 Jennifer Lopez, one of the highest-grossing and most multi-faceted triple threat entertainers in global history, is a Nuyorican.

 Puerto Rican music flourished with the likes of Rafael Hernández and Pedro Flores who formed the "Trio Borincano" and gained recognition in the city.
 Myrta Silva who later joined Hernandez's "Cuarteto Victoria" also gained fame as a singer after the group traveled and played throughout the United States.

 Puerto Ricans played an important role in the New York's Latin dance and jazz scenes between the World Wars, with singer and band leader Manuel Jimenez ("El Canario") popularizing the traditional Puerto Rican plena through his big band arrangements.
 Nuyorican band leaders Tito Puente and Tito Rodriguez popularized the mambo style in the 1950s and early 1960s, which was followed by the emergence of salsa in the late 1960s with a younger generation of Nuyorican musicians led by Willie Colon, Ray Barretto, and the Fania Allstars.
 Joe Cuba and other Nuyoricans fused mambo and Cuban dance rhythms with African American rhythm and blues to create the popular New York boogaloo sound in the 1960s.
 In the 1980s, Nuyorican Break dancers Rock Steady Crew and DJ Charlie Chase helped shape the early South Bronx hip hop scene.

 Following the in migration of large numbers of Puerto Ricans to New York in the 1950s, folk style jibaro, bomba, and plena music became part of the cultural fabric of East Harlem (El Barrio) and the South Bronx.
 The Afro Puerto Rican styles of bomba and plena enjoyed a renaissance in New York in the 1980s and 1990s through the efforts of the drum and dance ensemble Los Pleneros de la 21, led by Santurce native Juan "Junago" Guiterrez.